Vipin-Sharma/Vipin-Sharma.github.io/_posts/2020-09-06-InstanceOf_preview.md

 2. a single binding variable.

-Prior to java 14 the instanceof operator was taking just a type now it is extended to take `a type test pattern`.
+Before java 14 the instanceof operator was taking just a type now it is extended to take `a type test pattern`.

-This is example of improved instanceof operator
+This is an example of an improved instanceof operator
 ```java
 if (obj instanceof String s) {
     ...